LavanyaGovindaraju/Recommendation_System/readme.md

-# Recommendation System and Price Prediction
+#  🛍️ Recommendation System and Price Prediction

-This project implements a recommendation system using collaborative filtering and a regression model for price prediction.
-It consists of several modularized components:

-1. `data_processing.py`: Contains functions for loading, cleaning, and preprocessing the dataset.
-2. `collaborative_filtering.py`: Includes functions for training collaborative filtering algorithms, generating recommendations, and evaluating the model.
-3. `price_prediction.py`: Handles training and evaluation of the regression model for price prediction.
-4. `utils.py`: Contains utility functions used across different modules.
-5. `app.py`: Flask application for serving bundles through an API endpoint.
-6. `main.py`: Main script orchestrating the different components of the project.
+A data-driven system designed to recommend product bundles using collaborative filtering and predict product prices through regression modeling.
+The solution is designed for integration into e-commerce or retail platforms, supporting both API-based access and standalone batch predictions.
+---

+## 📦 Features

+- **Personalized Product Bundling** using collaborative filtering (user-based and item-based)
+- **Dynamic Price Prediction** for unit prices using regression models
+- **Flask-based API** for serving recommendations and bundle pricing
+- **Docker Support** for easy deployment
+- **Interactive CLI Interface** for testing and configuration
+- **Extensible Codebase** for experimenting with rule-based, statistical, or ML approaches

+---

 ## Setup

-1. **Create a Virtual Environment**:
+1. **Create a Virtual Environment**
    - Install Python 3.8 if you haven't already.
    - Open a terminal or command prompt.
    - Navigate to your project directory.